Commitment to Renewing Life

 Scope

-Women in leadership positions, including functional managers, executive managers, functional directors, and executive directors working in Brazil.
+Women in leadership positions, including functional managers, executive managers, functional directors, and executive directors, working in Brazil.

 baseline